50 Mini Vacations That Won’t Break the Bank

 Budget tip: The U.S. dollar is strong against Canadian currency, so it will feel like the whole city is on sale.

 Where to stay: Children will love the Chelsea Hotel’s indoor pool with Toronto’s only indoor waterslide; you’ll love the weekend summer rates that are less than U.S. $200.

 Cape Cod, Massachusetts

-Why you’ll love it: Nothing says summer like a trip to the beach, especially the expansive, and free, sandy shores of beautiful Cape Cod, a favorite of Boston-ites looking to escape the city.
-Plus beaches are a great fit for babies and toddlers, who can spend endless hours playing with you in the sand and surf.
+Why you’ll love it: Nothing says summer like a trip to the beach, especially the expansive, and free, sandy shores of beautiful Cape Cod.
+A favorite of Boston-ites looking to escape the city, you can spend endless hours playing in the sand and surf without spending a dime.

 Budget tip: Driving to the Cape?
-Bring along the family’s bikes to explore the free fun on the 26-mile, car-free Cape Cod Bike & Rail Trail.
+Bring along your bicycle to explore the free fun on the 26-mile, car-free Cape Cod Bike & Rail Trail.

-Where to stay: Ocean Edge Resort offers plenty of family fun on a sprawling 429-acres.
-Highlights for families include kayaking, family basketball tournaments, outdoor movies, kite making, s’mores at the private beach bonfire, scavenger hunts, and even special toddler lawn games.
+Where to stay: Ocean Edge Resort offers a summer’s worth of fun on a sprawling 429-acres.
+Highlights include kayaking, family basketball tournaments, outdoor movies, kite making, s’mores at the private beach bonfire, scavenger hunts, and lawn games.
 Summer prices start at $300 for a one-bedroom villa with plenty of room to spread out and a kitchen where you can save money by making breakfasts and easy meals.